viquta/Online_Daily_Work_Schedule/README.md

 ## Project Overview

-This is my third attempt at creating an online work scheduling system.
+This is my third iteration at creating an online work scheduling system.
 The first attempt lacked a proper gitignore file, and in the second attempt, I wanted too many features (so I got lost in the process).
 In this third attmempt, I managed to create a simple yet reliable daily schedule for individual users.
 The server is by default setup to manage up to 10 users but I think that this can be increased.

 ## Why This Project Uses a Database